cloudposse/terraform-datadog-platform/README.md

 ## Introduction

-Datadog monitors are configured in YAML configuration files.
+Datadog monitors are defined in YAML configuration files.

-See [monitors](examples/complete/monitors) for monitor configuration examples.
+We maintain a comprehensive [catalog](catalog) of Datadog monitors and welcome contributions via pull request!

+The [example](examples/complete) in this module uses the catalog to provision the monitors on Datadog.

 For more details, refer to: